 The questionnaire comprises of three parts (see appendix).
-The first parts contains 31 internal factors for the Macau Government.
+The first part contains 31 internal factors for the Macau Government.
 The 513 respondents are asked to rate their perceived importance of each these elements in making Macau an attractive and successful city on a Likert scale from 1 to 10 ("1" being the least important, ..., and "10" being the most important).
 They are also required to rate their perceived performance by the Macau Government on a similar Likert scale ("1" being the least well performed, ..., and "10" being the best performed).
 A useful by-product (i.e. the perceived Performance Gap) can be computed.
 The Performance Gaps are operationally defined as the difference between the perceived importance and the perceived performance.
 The larger the performance gaps (i.e. important and yet ill-performed issues) the more urgent is for the Macau Government to improve.
 The key perceived performance gaps are listed in Table 3 below.

 The second part of the survey questionnaire consists of 13 external factors which may affect Macau.
-For each of these 13 external factors the respondents are asked to rate their perceived extent of impact on Macau as a attractive and successful city.

-The rating scores ranges from -10 (i.e. most negative impact), ..., 0 (no impact at all), ... +10 (most positive impact).
-The second column of the questionnaire measures the perceived probabilities of the respective threats (negative external factors) or opportunities (positive external factors) from occurring. column is slightly more complex.
+For each of these 13 external factors the respondents are asked to rate their perceived extent of impact on Macau as an attractive and successful city.
+The rating scores ranges from -10 (i.e. most negative impact), $\dots, 0$ (no impact at all), $\dots + 10$ (most positive impact).
+The second column of the questionnaire measures the perceived probabilities of the respective threats (negative external factors) or opportunities (positive external factors) from occurring.
+The third column is slightly more complex.
 The respondents are asked to rate on a Likert scale from 0 to 10 their perceived ease of detection for the negative external factors and the perceived determination & capability of the Macau Government in realizing the concerned opportunities.
-The original RPN in the FMEA has a range from 1 to a "0" score is allowed.
+The original RPN in the FMEA has a range from 1 to 1000., with the lowest score of "1" for each of these three components.
+In this study a "0" score is allowed.
 The respective values from each of these three columns are multiplied together to derive the OPN and RPN which are illustrated in Table 4 below.
 Positive numbers in the last column in Table 4 refer to OPN (Opportunity Priority Numbers) and negative numbers refer to RPN.(Risk Priority Numbers).
 The larger the OPN the more likely they are 'genuine' opportunities for Macau (see bolded portion in table 4).
 Similarly the larger the RPN (in negative values) the more likely that these are the 'real' threats for Macau (they are italicized in Table 4).
-These structurally revealed Opportunities and Threats are used in the SWOT matrix (see Table 5).
+These structurally revealed Opportunities and Threats, are used in the SWOT matrix (see Table 5).